 Included Tools

 We note which tools come in the box.
-Many modern sofas include only a single hex key, while some provide full kits.
-Other designs assume access to screwdrivers or drills.
-Guides for successful furniture assembly repeatedly highlight tool preparation as a key step.
+Some sofas include only a single hex key, while others provide a more complete kit.
+Some assume you already own a screwdriver or drill.

 We log:

-• Whether included tools feel sturdy enough for the job.
+- Whether the included tools feel sturdy enough for the job.

-• Whether extra tools significantly reduce build time.
+- Whether extra tools materially reduce build time or effort.

-If assembly requires a specialized tool that typical buyers do not own, we lower the convenience score.
-From the perspective of an average apartment renter, that kind of requirement adds hidden cost.
+If assembly requires a specialized tool that most buyers will not have on hand, we lower the convenience score.
+For an average renter or first-time buyer, that is a real hidden cost.

 Tool Use, Force, and Risk

-During the build, I track how often we need extra leverage, power tools, or creative work-arounds.
-Dr. Walker pays attention to tool-related risks, such as overreaching with a drill or forcing screws at awkward angles.
-Ergonomics resources advise neutral wrist positions and controlled force when using hand tools.
+During the build, I track how often we need extra leverage, power tools, or awkward work-arounds.
+Dr. Adrian Walker pays particular attention to positions that load the wrist, shoulder, or back badly while force is still required.

-If a design demands repeated high-torque turning in cramped spaces, we mention that in the final review and consider its effect on the assembly score.
+If a design demands repeated high-torque turning in cramped spaces, forced wrist angles, or long reaches with a drill, we call that out and factor it into the final score.

 Lifting, Handling, and Ergonomic Safety